JagOrganisation/eCommerce/README.md

 npm run build
 npm start
 ```
-We have deployed this App on Verce and Link for same is:
+We have deployed this App on Vercel and Link for same is:
 > https://e-commerce-five-ebon-61.vercel.app
 ---